The United States Police & Fire Championships.

 With the continuing success of the California Games, planning began in 1983 for the first World Police & Fire Games, which were held in 1985 in San Jose, California.
 The aim of the World Police and Fire Games is to offer the same variety of sports, and same high caliber of venues, officials and athletic achievement as the California Games, but on a global scale.

 The size and scope of the World Games continues to grow.
 Attendance has steadily increased as have the number of countries involved.
-While attendance averages about 9000, the 2011 WPFG in New Yorkholds the current attendance record with over 16,000 athletes competing in 67 sports from almost 70 countries.
-More than 10,000 competitors are expected to attend the Belfast, Northern Ireland Games in 2013.
+While attendance averages about 9000, the 2011 WPFG in New York holds the current attendance record with over 16,000 athletes competing in 67 sports from almost 70 countries.
+More than 10,000 competitors are expected to attend the Chengdu, China Games in 2019.
 With family and traveling companions, the number in overall attendance will top 25,000.

 While the World Olympics are indisputably number one in the terms of competitors attending, the two sports’ programs administered by the CPAF are second and third in number of entrants.
 In addition, our Games offer far more sporting disciplines than the Summer and Winter Olympics combined.

 In 1970, the California Police Athletic Federation was established as a Federal “501 (c) 3” Non-Profit Corporation to administer and perpetuate the Games.
 CPAF is governed by a Board of Directors made up of active and retired police officers.

 To better manage the Games, the World Police and Fire Games Federation, and the United States Police and Fire Championships Organizing Committee were created under the umbrella of the CPAF.
 The WPFG Federation Board of Directors includes fire service and law enforcement personnel from the U.S., Australia, Canada and Belgium.

 Parties interested in hosting a future World Police and Fire Games are invited to contact the California Police Athletic Federation by clicking the link down below: